Dulles International Airport Main Terminal: Mid- and late 1980s

 In the mid-1980s, as part of a master plan, a consultant recommended doubling the Main Terminal's size, constructing a people-mover to the midfield concourse, and expanding the terminal's airline gates.
-New vehicular ramps were proposed to alleviate landside traffic.
+New vehicular ramps were proposed to alleviate traffic in front of the terminal.
 The plans also included new facilities for several airlines that used the Main Terminal, along with a separate terminal for international arrivals.
 The expansions came amid rapid growth in the airport's usage, which neared 4 million by 1984.
 The master plan was approved by the NCPC in 1986, at which point was expected to cost $420 million.
 In the meantime, a clinic, baggage claim areas, and stores in the terminal were added, while the international arrivals area was revamped.

 The Metropolitan Washington Airports Authority (MWAA) took over Dulles Airport's operation in 1987 and assumed responsibility for the expansion program.
 David Childs and Marilyn Taylor of Skidmore, Owings & Merrill (SOM) were hired to design a master plan for the terminal, which was rapidly approaching its annual capacity of 13 million passengers.
 Passengers in the terminal frequently had to wait hours to get their luggage, and the departure boards could not display all the flights.
 Concessions and security equipment had been installed throughout the years, intruding on the original interior design.
 Security concerns had also required the mobile-lounge docks on the south facade to be closed; instead, passengers had to undergo X-ray screening, creating a bottleneck.

 The MWAA banned smoking inside the terminal in 1988.
-The same year, to alleviate congestion at the Main Terminal, the MWAA began constructing the international-arrival terminal, which was designed by SOM to the west of the original terminal.
+The same year, to alleviate congestion at the Main Terminal, the MWAA began constructing the international arrivals terminal, which was designed by SOM to the west of the original terminal.
 The MWAA also developed a satellite facility with a baggage check and duty-free shop in Downtown Washington, D.C., which opened in 1989, further relieving crowding.
 At that point, the Main Terminal's expansion was scheduled to be completed by early 1994.
 In the meantime, the MWAA added temporary gates to the terminal, which consisted of semi-trailers; since these trailers were intended as temporary structures, they did not need to undergo a historic-preservation review.